RTEdbg/RTEmsg/README.md

 The RTEmsg application is part of the **[RTEdbg toolkit](https://github.com/RTEdbg/RTEdbg)**.
 With this toolkit it is possible to instrument the firmware of embedded systems and log data in real time.
 Since the data is not encoded or tagged, logging is very fast.
 Each logged data block contains an index (format ID) that specifies which format definition should be used for decoding.
 The assignment of numbers to format IDs is automatic and transparent to the programmer.
 Format definitions are printf-style strings familiar to programmers.
 See the key benefits and features of the new toolkit in **[RTEdbg Toolkit Presentation](https://github.com/RTEdbg/RTEdbg/releases/download/Documentation/RTEdbg.Presentation.pdf)**.

- **Note:** The source code for the RTEmsg application will be made available in this repository at a later date, after the documentation has been translated into English.
+ **Note:** The source code for the RTEmsg application will be made available in this repository at a later date (scheduled for November 2024), after the documentation has been translated into English.

 Coding the RTEmsg application in C was done for two main reasons:
 1. The data decoding should be as fast as possible, so that the programmers don't have to wait long to analyze the data.